Summary of generation 8

 On paper, everything seemed very clear and linear.
 In reality, however, it was tough.
 Very tough.
 I don't even remember how many hours per day we used to work in that period, but for sure it was way too many.
 A newborn Gaia refusing to sleep for more than a few hours in a row probably did the rest.

-In a couple of years, I thought we had finally succeded.
+In a couple of years, I thought we had finally succeeded.
 We had just bought our house, Gaia was quickly growing, and everything was going according to our plan.
 Yet, it was just another of my miscalculations.

 By working so many hours, and using all my social energies to deal with my clients and to show a smiley face to Gaia, I reached a level of exhaustion I'd never reached before.
 However, I never considered talking to anyone about any of these, not even to Juno.
 To be honest, I mostly sought for some alone time.
 And Juno didn't feel like she could trust her thoughts to me either.